-The outlook for the University of Southern Indiana remains positive.
-As an institution generating revenues exceeding expenditures, with no deferred maintenance, a pricing strategy allowing flexibility, and located in a state that ended the year with another budget surplus, the University is well-positioned for future periods.
+The outlook for the University of Southern Indiana remains very positive.
+As an institution generating revenues exceeding expenditures, with no deferred maintenance, a pricing strategy allowing flexibility, and located in a state that ended the year with another budget surplus, a favorable outlook is easily formed.
 The State of Indiana currently has received the highest credit rating possible, AAA, from all three credit rating agencies.
 Indiana is one of only nine states to receive this distinction and provides the University with over 30 percent of its funding annually.
-USI currently carries an A1 rating on student fee debt and an A2 rate on auxiliary system debt from Moody's Investors Service with a favorable outlook.
+USI currently carries an A1 rating on student fee debt an A2 rate on auxiliary system debt from Moody's Investors Service with a favorable outlook.

-The 2013 Indiana General Assembly continued to invest in the University.
-For the 2013-15 Biennial Budget, the University received a 5.1 percent increase in operating appropriation over fiscal year 2013.
+The 2013 Indiana General Assembly continued to invest in the University reaffirming that the mission and results are well received within the State.
+For the 2013 -15 Biennial Budget, the University received a 5.1 percent increase in operating appropriation over fiscal year 2013.
 The University is one of only two eligible institutions in the State to receive funding in each of the performance funding metrics used to calculate appropriations.
 In addition, two new line items in the University's budget included \$274,000 for dual credit priority courses and a \$2 million recognition of the need for increased full-time faculty.
 The State also provided \$1,367,926 in general repair and rehabilitation of plant and \$18 million in cash appropriated over the biennium for a series of classroom renovation and expansion projects.

 The 2014 fiscal year begins with a \$50 million capital campaign by the University of Southern Indiana Foundation entering its public phase.
 The campaign has already raised nearly \$34 million of that goal.
-This goal appears to be very obtainable by the December 2015 target date.
-Plans are in the early design phase for a donor funded conference center and a donor funded visitor center on campus, both from the campaign.
-The campaign also focuses on student scholarships and scholarly funds for faculty that will benefit prospective students and academic endeavors.
+This once-ambitious goal appears to be very obtainable by the December 2015 target date.
+Plans are in the early design phase for a donor-funded conference center and a donor-funded visitor center on campus, both a result of the campaign.
+The campaign also focuses on student scholarships and scholarly funds for faculty that will benefit prospective students and academic endeavors for years to come.

-Two upcoming physical changes to campus will strengthen the academic mission and add to campus.
-The fall of 2013 semester began with the opening of a 16,000-square-foot Applied Engineering Center that will prepare students with specific work knowledge before they enter the workforce.
-This application-based learning will provide USI engineering students with unique, specialized knowledge when competing with other students for similar jobs.
-The opening of a 300-seat Teaching Theatre will benefit students with a desire to learn theatre in a one-of-a-kind venue.
-The Teaching Theatre is an initiative that benefits the University and the community in a manner consistent with our Carnegie Engaged University distinction.
+Two upcoming physical changes to campus will strengthen the academic mission and add to an already state of the art campus.
+The fall of 2013 semester began with the opening of a 16,000 square foot Applied Engineering Center that will prepare students with specific work knowledge before they enter the workforce.
+This application-based learning will provide USI engineering graduates with unique, specialized knowledge when competing with other graduates for similar jobs.
+The opening of a 300-seat Teaching Theatre will add a unique structure to an already stunning campus, benefiting students with a desire to learn theatre in a one-of-a-kind venue.
+The Teaching Theatre is another initiative that benefits the University and the community in a manner consistent with our Carnegie Engaged University distinction.

 The University continues to monitor healthcare costs, and expects that this year's expense will be manageable within the current budget.
-In addition, the University has begun a process, expected to conclude in early 2014, that will reduce employer contributions to the Teachers Insurance and Annuity Association-College Retirement Equities Fund (TIAA-CREF) for new employees, and end the existing post-retirement healthcare benefit for new employees.
+In addition, the University has begun a process, expected to conclude in early 2014 that will reduce employer contributions to the Teachers Insurance and Annuity Association-College Retirement Equities Fund (TIAA-CREF) for new employees, and end the existing post-retirement health care benefit for new employees.
 Additionally, new support staff will likely no longer be placed in the Public Employees' Retirement Fund (PERF) of the State of Indiana.
 A yet to be identified private sector vendor will be engaged to provide a platform for that benefit.